People have been fasting for millennia.

 The benefits of fasting were statistically significant even after taking into account other potentially complicating beneficial factors like smoking avoidance.

-Autophagy, literally translated, means ‘self-eating’, and the body’s waste disposal system.
-Think of it as a little self-cannibalism.
+Autophagy, literally translated, means ‘self-eating’, and is the body’s waste disposal system.

 Recently, autophagy has been recognised as a crucial system against degeneration and ageing.